 Say yes to party food!
-Top 25 healthy eating tips to avoid weight gain without giving up traditional holiday food: Christmas cookies, dips, alcoholic drinks, and more.
+Check out our top 25 healthy eating tips to avoid gaining weight without giving up any yummy traditional holiday food.
+Yes, you can still eat those Christmas cookies, dips, alcoholic drinks, and more.

 Eating Light Tip #1: Start with Soup

 According to a study in the journal Appetite, people who sipped soup before lunch ate 20 percent less during a meal than those who didn't.
 But stick with veggie soup recipes, says Ellie Krieger, R.D., host of the Food Network's Healthy Appetite.
 "Cream-based bisque or chowder often has 250 calories or more per cup."

 Soft goat cheese, feta cheese and part-skim mozzarella cheese have about 76 calories and 6 grams of fat or less per ounce—up to 26 percent less than the amount in cheddar and blue cheeses.
 Brie weighs in at 95 calories and 8 grams of fat.

 Made with eggs, heavy cream, and rum, nog weighs in at 343 calories and 19 grams of fat per cup.
 "Have hot chocolate instead for less than half the calories—plus antioxidants and calcium," says Krieger.
 Can't imagine the holidays without eggnog?
 Try a low-fat version, such as Silk Nog.
 Or satisfy your craving with this recipe.

 Eating Light Tip #4: Cut Down on Prep Time